alibaba/arthas/tutorials/katacoda/case-thread-en/case-thread.md

 ### View the stack of CPU usage TOP N threads

+`n` is used to specify the top number of busiest threads with stack traces printed:

 `thread -n 3`{{execute T2}}

+`i` is used to specify the interval to collect data to compute CPU ratios (ms)

 View the CPU usage TOP N thread stack in 5 seconds